giraone/file-tree-copier/README.md

   of Java 11.
 - The source can be filtered on files, e.g. using a check for file name extensions.
 - The source can be filtered on directories/folder, that should not be traversed, e.g. hidden directories, starting with a dot (.).
+- There is a flat copy mode, where the source files are copied directly to the target directory without re-building the source directory tree.

 ## Usage